WVUResearchComputing/WVUResearchComputing.github.io/index.rst

 WVU Research Computing maintains a portafolio of infraestructures to support its mission.
 We maintain several High Performance Computing (HPC) **Clusters** from general purpose to specialized ones, both on premises as on the cloud.
-WVU Research Computing also providea variety of other services including a large research storage facility called **DataDepot**, and a Demilitarized Zone (DMZ) for high speed data transfers called **WVU Research Exchange (REX)**.
+WVU Research Computing also provides other services such as a large research storage facility called **DataDepot**, and a Demilitarized Zone (DMZ) for high speed data transfers called **WVU Research Exchange (REX)**.

 In addition to maintaining these facilities, WVU Research Computing offers support, consulting and training